 ATA also is called Parallel ATA.
 Contrast with Serial ATA.

-EaseUS Data Recovery Wizard Free Edition, compatible with Windows 2000/XP/2003/Vista/2008/Windows 7, can recover lost files due to deletion, format, raw partition, virus attack, system crash etc. from IDE Hard Disk, external hard drive, hardware RAID, hard drive, USB drive, SD card, memory card, etc.
+EaseUS Data Recovery Wizard Free Edition, designed for all Windows users, can recover lost files due to deletionfloppy-drive, format, raw partition, virus attack, system crash etc. from IDE Hard Disk, external hard drive, hardware RAID, hard drive, USB drive, SD card, memory card, etc.

 If your data on the IDE drive has been overwritten by new content, then the chance to recover tem will be little.
 For better data security of the IDE hard drive, EaseUS offer you free backup software - EaseUS Todo Backup.
 It provides system backup & restore, hard disk or partition backup & restore, disk clone to protect your system and disk.
 It can back up whole PC, including the operating system plus your data, applications, settings and everything!

 If the partitions on your IDE hard drive cannot satisfy the needs, say, the system partition runs out of place due to system updates or any other reasons, your system will run slow and the performance of the computer will be degraded.
 EaseUS Partition Master is a good choice to solve this problem.
-EaseUS Partition Master Home Edition is a FREE IDE disk partitioning utility for extending system partition, better disk space management, settling low disk space problem under Windows 2000/XP/Vista/Windows 7 32 bit and 64 bit.
-Free Download Now!
+EaseUS Partition Master Home Edition is a FREE IDE disk partitioning utility for extending system partition, better disk space management, settling low disk space problem under Windows.